"The glacier knocks in the cupboard, The desert sighs in the bed, And the crack in the teacup opens A lane to the land of the dead."

 In The Track of the Moon's Shadow

-There was no glimpse of the direction of my future during the eclipse, only the knowledge of what is being eclipsed from my life.
+There was no glimpse of the direction of my future during the eclipse, only the knowledge of what has been eclipsed from my life.

 Thursday, April 4, 2024